-This agreement is not a contract of employment the Client and shall have no authority to obligate exclusive right to determine the method, manne Agreement. e the Client.
-Consultant shall have the
+This agreement is not a contract of employment.
+Consultant is an independent contractor of the Client and shall have no authority to obligate the Client.
+Consultant shall have the exclusive right to determine the method, manner and means by which it will perform the Agreement.